Updated March 2025 - Here is a link to the professional bio of Roger Pielke Jr.

 The biggest difference between free and paid subscribers is that I work for the latter.
 As far as employers go, THB subscribers are the best.
 So far the results of this experiment are promising, motivating and humbling.
 Paid subscribers to The Honest Broker re-subscribe at a rate of ~85% after 2 years.

 Paying subscribers to The Honest Broker — what I call THB Pro subscribers — receive real value beyond the satisfaction of knowing that they are supporting independent research and writing that cannot be found anywhere else.
-THB Pro subscribers can find at the THB Pro page subscriber-only posts, PDFs of three of my books and other paywalled writings, engage directly on Substack Chat, and something I’m very pleased with — the opportunity to participate with you in conversations in comments under each post.
+THB Pro subscribers can find at the For Paid Subscribers page subscriber-only posts, PDFs of three of my books and other paywalled writings, engage directly on Substack Chat, and something I’m very pleased with — the opportunity to participate with you in conversations in comments under each post.

 I write a lot.
 It is a passion.
 I want your attention to be sparked every time you see a new post from The Honest Broker arrive in your in-box, knowing you are about to read something unique, maybe provocative, and join a community in discussing it.